umut-er/umut-er.github.io/_posts/2024-07-01-my-contributions-to-the-newt-project.md

 So, I have been working on the [Newt](https://web.newteditor.org/) project (which is a project about what is usually called "systems biology", especially visualizing biological pathways) for about three weeks (not counting Eid).
 I will go through my contributions in chronological order below.

 ## Creating an SBML Legend
-A "legend" is defined as `the wording on a map or diagram explaining the symbols used` for those of you who are not familiar with that sense of the word.
+[GitHub Issue](https://github.com/iVis-at-Bilkent/newt/issues/696) A "legend" is defined as `the wording on a map or diagram explaining the symbols used` for those of you who are not familiar with that sense of the word.
 SBML stands for `Systems Biology Markup Language` which is linked with something called `CellDesigner`.
 None of these are terribly important for you to know fully.
 Here is a quick explanation:
 SBML is a way to define and show biochemical reactions with certain signs such that there is very little confusion about the meaning of the symbols.
 A legend is a document (briefly) explaining these symbols and their meanings.
 Here is the official CellDesigner legend: